Toyota using made-for-Tesla Panasonic batteries for China hybrids: Nikkei

 TOKYO (Reuters) - Toyota Motor Corp has started using batteries that Panasonic Corp designed for Tesla Inc in some of its plug-in hybrids sold in China, the Nikkei business daily reported on Friday.

 Toyota is using Panasonic’s cylindrical batteries in its new Corolla and Levin plug-in hybrid sedans launched in China this year, the Nikkei said, without citing sources.

-Toyota is believed to have ordered about 50,000 of the batteries, the paper said.
+Toyota, which also uses Panasonic’s prismatic batteries for hybrids, is believed to have ordered about 50,000 of the cylindrical batteries, as the automaker struggles to secure stable supplies of high-quality batteries to meet growing demand, the paper said.

 A Panasonic spokeswoman said the company was not in a position to comment as a supplier, while Toyota declined to comment.

+Orders from Toyota for cylindrical batteries are boosting Panasonic’s battery plant in Osaka to full capacity, the Nikkei said.

+Panasonic has been the exclusive battery cell supplier for Tesla, but the U.S. electric vehicle maker is in advanced talks with South Korea’s LG Chem Ltd as it seeks to diversify sources of the key component.

-Reporting by Makiko Yamazaki and Kevin Buckland; Editing by Chang-Ran Kim
+Reporting by Makiko Yamazaki and Kevin Buckland; Editing by Chang-Ran Kim and Stephen Coates